FeDev9/Budget-Tracker-React-Node/README.md

 ![Product Name Screen Shot][product-screenshot]

-Track your expenses and incomes with this node.js app.
+Track your expenses and incomes with this node.js / React app.

 <p align="right">(<a href="#top">back to top</a>)</p>